Intake 1: 06/01/2021 – 23/07/2021 | Closing date for applications: 16 October 2020

 Nature of training

 Training is practice- orientated to ensure that students will be able to perform most tasks on an entry level with minimal supervision once they have completed the course.
-It comprises two components, namely the distance learning component and the contact learning component.

 - Alternative Dispute Resolution